Woutman/querypdf/README.md

 ## Introduction

 **QueryPDF** is a RAG-powered chatbot that allows users to query PDF documents using OpenAI's GPT models and Google's Gemini models.
 By leveraging a pipeline that includes document ingestion, data extraction, vector storage, auto-merging retrieval, and reranking, QueryPDF provides relevant and contextual responses based on uploaded PDFs.
-The chatbot is optimized for handling conversations, ensuring continuity and context-aware interactions.

 Key technologies used in QueryPDF:
 - Streamlit for an intuitive web interface.